hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_4/Lab_Session_QTA_4.md

 #your answer here
 ```

-Calculate the correlation between nrc.fear and threat, and produce a
+Calculate the correlation between nrc_fear and threat, and produce a
 scatterplot

 ``` r